krisds/koopa/README.md

 ### Java 11

 The minimum target runtime environment for Koopa is Java 11.
 To that end the build script forces everything to be compiled to Java 11 compatible bytecode.
-This, however, is not enough to ensure Java 11 compatibility as you may still be compiling against the library of a later Java version.
-For that reason you also need to specify where the Java 11 runtime library can be found, by setting the `JAVA11_BOOTCLASSES` environment variable to its location.

-You may see following message when building the project with ANT:

-    Please make sure JAVA11_BOOTCLASSES is set to a valid Java 11 bootstrap classpath.
-    You may get builds which are not compatible with Java 11 otherwise.

-This is a reminder from the build script that you have not specified where the Java 11 runtime library may be found.
+If your JDK is not able to compile to Java 11 bytecode (class file version 55), the build will fail with the following message:

+    "Java 11+ is required, but current version is x.y".

+Please launch the Ant build with a JDK 11+.

 ### Parser Generation